-In 2023 the Australian Cyber Security Centre (ACSC) received reports of a cyber attack every seven minutes.
-Small businesses are not immune.
-In fact cyber criminals deliberately target small businesses because they know technology and security may be weaker.
-Fortunately every small business has the opportunity to put preventative measures in place, and there is plenty of support available from government cyber security online resources as well as the expertise of Gallagher cyber risk management specialists.
+In 2024/25, the Australian Cyber Security Centre (ACSC) received reports of a cyber attack every six minutes.
+Small businesses aren't immune.
+In fact, cyber criminals deliberately target small businesses because they know technology and security may be weaker.
+Fortunately, every small business has the opportunity to put preventive measures in place, and there is plenty of support available from government cyber security online resources as well as the expertise of Gallagher cyber risk management specialists.

 Cyber risks can damage businesses financially, operationally and from a reputation perspective.
 Imagine if you couldn't log on or access your scheduling for the day or month, or someone took over your identity and started stacking up bills in your name, or broke into your e-mail, impersonated you and started sending invoices out to your customers with a fake account embedded into those invoices.
 These scenarios are day-to-day realities, so it's critical that you understand your risk and address it in the most effective way you can.